jbean96/MixList/README.md

 **TODO**
 - [ ] Finish integrating Spotify matching
+- [ ] Make matching and song loading run in parallel
 - [ ] Add key detection on the user loaded song
 - [ ] Indicate which of the detected beats are downbeats with a boolean